 “He Who Has Seen Me Has Seen the Father“

 The phrase: “He who has seen me has seen the Father” is found in the gospel of John.
 Jesus earnestly explained to His disciples, “If you had known Me, you would have known My Father also; and from now on you know Him and have seen Him.”
 Philip said to Him, “Lord, show us the Father, and it is sufficient for us.”
 Jesus said to him, “Have I been with you so long, and yet you have not known Me, Philip?
 He who has seen Me has seen the Father; so how can you say, ‘Show us the Father’?”
 (John 14:7-9).

 The goal of Christ’s mission on this earth was to reveal the character of the Father to the human race.
 John affirmed, “No one has seen God at any time.
 The only begotten Son, who is in the bosom of the Father, He has declared Him” (John 1:18).
-Since no man can see the Father and live (Exodus 33:20), Christ came to show the character of the Father to humans (John 14:7–11).
+Since no man can see the Father and live (Exodus 33:20), the Son of God was incarnated to show the character of the Father to humans (John 14:7–11).

 One With the Father